 - DNA Repair Protein Complementing XP-A Cells 3

 - Excision Repair-Controlling 3

 Previous GeneCards Identifiers for XPA Gene

 This gene encodes a zinc finger protein involved in DNA excision repair.
 The encoded protein is part of the NER (nucleotide excision repair) complext which is responsible for repair of UV radiation-induced photoproducts and DNA adducts induced by chemical carcinogens.
 Mutations in this gene are associated with xeroderma pigmentosum complementation group A. Alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Mar 2009]

 GeneCards Summary for XPA Gene

 XPA (XPA, DNA Damage Recognition And Repair Factor) is a Protein Coding gene.
 Diseases associated with XPA include Xeroderma Pigmentosum, Group A and Xpa-Related Xeroderma Pigmentosum.
-Among its related pathways are Nucleotide excision repair and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
+Among its related pathways are Nucleotide excision repair and Platinum drug resistance.
 GO annotations related to this gene include protein homodimerization activity and damaged DNA binding.

 UniProtKB/Swiss-Prot for XPA Gene